Bayesian modeling of nearly mutually orthogonal processes: Discussion

 \section{Discussion}

+In this work, we have presented a novel approach for Bayesian functional factor analysis through the introduction of $\mbox{NeMO}$ processes.
+As illustrated by the data analysis of the Cebu Longitudinal Health and Nutrition Survey, our approach can flexibly model functional data, while enabling interpretable inference with coherent uncertainty quantification.
+We have identified several directions for future work.

+Our approach shrinks towards the orthogonality constraint needed to make meaningful inference about factor loadings, while lending itself to a computationally simple Gibbs sampler.
+Future work could explore more complex sampling regimes.
+For example, MCMC convergence properties during a burn-in period could be monitored to adaptively select the penalty parameters for $\mbox{NeMO}$ processes.
+Additionally, it will be interesting to further study this approach using gradient-based MCMC to simultaneously update all model parameters.

-There is a rich literature on Bayesian factor analysis, and the problem of how to best choose a prior for high-dimensional loadings vectors that also allows for uncertainty in the number of factors.
+There is a rich literature on Bayesian factor analysis and the problem of how to best choose a prior for high-dimensional loadings.
 It is particularly popular to take an over-fitted factor modeling approach, starting with an upper bound on the number of factors $K$ and then choosing a shrinkage prior that favors setting columns of the loadings matrix for unnecessary factors equal to zero \citep{bhattacharya2011,Schiavon2022}.
-In this article we also take an over-fitted factor modeling approach, but instead of shrinking loadings towards zero, we shrink strongly towards orthogonality to avoid the factor splitting problem and automatically force redundant factors to have loadings close to zero.
-In future work, it will be interesting to further study this approach including outside of the functional data setting.
+Such priors must increase shrinkage aggressively enough to protect against factor splitting but not too much so that important factors may have their loadings over-shrunk; achieving the appropriate tradeoff in practice is a subtle problem lacking associated theory.
+The use of mutual orthogonality to encourage factor sparsity represents an alternative to shrinkage methods, which deserves further theoretical and empirical study.

 One aspect of functional data that we have not considered is phase variability, corresponding to the variability of the relative timing of functional features, such as extrema. \cite{marron2015} discuss this concept and state that models that explicitly account for this variability can be more parsimonious.
 In future work, we plan to extend our model to account for phase variability, along the lines of \cite{kneip2008,earls2017}.
 One challenge is developing a prior model for phase that is computationally efficient and can scale to large samples.